Added: This patent application was granted at the USPTO on 2/34/2015 – Ranking User Generated Web Content

-This system might also be used to personalize search results by looking at the relationship strength between different users of one or more social networks and possibly boost relevant results in those search results based upon that relationship strength.
-So, if there’s someone whom you have quality interactions with on a social network on a regular basis, and you search for something in Google that they’ve written something relevant about, their result may appear higher than it otherwise would have because of those interactions.
+This system might also be used to personalize search results by looking at the relationship strength between different users of one or more social networks and possibly boosting relevant results in those search results based upon that relationship strength.
+So, if there’s someone whom you have quality interactions with on a social network regularly, and you search for something in Google that they’ve written something relevant about, their result may appear higher than it otherwise would have because of those interactions.

 The patent application is: